Stories and news from FortisBC

 We love this planet, now more than ever as #WereInThisToghether as we deal with COVID-19.
 That’s why helping our customers conserve energy is a big deal to us.
 In fact, we recently announced our 30BY30 target which aims to reduce our customers’ greenhouse gas emissions by 30 per cent by the year 2030.
 And we’re well on the path.
 One simple way we all can reduce our emissions to support a lower-carbon future is to participate in Earth Hour on Saturday, March 28.

 Earth Hour started in Australia in 2007 as a symbolic lights-out event, but has since become a global grassroots environmental movement.
-So, do you have plans precisely between 8:30 and 9:30 p.m. on March 30?
-If not, why not try going 60 minutes without hot water, lights, TVs, phones, computers and appliances and the heat turned down to show your love and solidarity for the environment?
+So, while we’re all supporting health authorities order to stay home, we can still plan some activities.
+Why not join us between 8:30 and 9:30 p.m. on March 28 and put on a sweater and lower the heat a bit, while spending an hour or so without lights, heat and hot water to show our love for our planet.

-If you can’t think of something to do in the dark, here are five family-friendly ideas we’ve come up with that are not only fun, but will also help save energy:
+If you can’t think of something to do in the dark, here are five family-friendly ideas—where you can still practice physical distancing—we’ve come up with that are not only fun, but will also help save energy:

 1. Party like it’s 1819!

-Enjoy dinner by candlelight.** We recommend a green salad with nuts, legumes and veggies—earth-friendly and no need to use the oven!
+Enjoy dinner by candlelight.* We recommend a plant-based salad with nuts, legumes and veggies—earth-friendly and no need to use the oven!

 2. Stargaze with the kids.

-Sunset hits before 8 p.m. on March 30, so it should be plenty dark to see some stars in the evening sky.
-You might even be able to spot the constellation Cancer, best seen at 9 p.m. in March.
+Sunset hits before 8 p.m. on March 28, so it should be dark enough to see some stars in the evening sky.
+Let’s hope for clear skies!
+As you might even be able to spot the constellation Cancer, best seen at 9 p.m. in March.